-Prerequisite: Completion of Honors US History 1 or 2 with a minimum average of 85 or successful completion of AP US History 1 or
+Prerequisite: Completion of Honors US History 1 or 2 with a minimum grade of 85 or completion of AP US History 1 or 2 or completion of CP US Government and Politics with a minimum grade of 93.

 AP United States Government and Politics will give students an analytical perspective on government and politics in the United States.
 It will include both the study of general concepts used to interpret U.S. politics and the analysis of specific examples.
 It also requires familiarity with the various institutions, groups, beliefs, and ideas that constitute American political behavior.
 Students will become acquainted with the variety of theoretical perspectives and explanations for various behaviors and outcomes in our representative system.
 This course is designed for students who enjoy rigor and exhibit a high degree of interest in the principles of government and acuity for political interpretation.
 Learning activities will include analysis of current events, participating in simulated governmental processes, writing position papers, taking part in debates and panel discussions, and oral and written interpretation of government documents and primary sources.
 Standards of written and oral work reflect the collegiate level and students are expected to read the college textbook American Government: Institutions and Policies independently.
 There is no summer work for this course.
 Refer to additional information on AP Courses.